 How to plan your Denver elopement

 - Start daydreaming about what you want your Denver elopement to look like!
 Check out sites like Pinterest for inspiration.
 Think about questions like: What does the setting for my elopement look like?
-Who do I want to be there with me (e.g., friends, family members, etc.)?
+Who do I want to be there with us (e.g., friends, family members, etc.)?
 What time of year sounds best to me?

 - Get in touch and book your Denver elopement photographer.